nf-core/website/markdown/events/2022/hackathon-october-2022.md

 ## Group 4 - Modules

-This group will welcome anyone who wants to work on new Modules or improve already existing ones.
+This group will welcome anyone who wants to work on new modules or improve existing ones.

 ## Group 5 - Central tools / Website